 Like blowing into the mouth of a trumpet, the Vuvuzela emits a loud monotone similar to elephant trumpets seemingly indiscriminate of what's actually going on during the game .

-Many have tried banning them for the upcoming 2010 World Cup because of all the complaints that they are too loud and not fit for a sports arena (or humanity's televisions, all over the world... especially people watching the game in surround sound).
+Many tried to ban these noisemakers during 2010 World Cup because of all the complaints that they were too loud and not fit for a sports arena (or humanity's televisions, all over the world — especially people watching the game in surround sound).

 The vuvuzela supporters say that it doesn’t detract from the game and that it is a strong part of the South African culture.

 The origins of this tentacled tradition began in 1952 when fewer NHL teams meant that the road to the Stanley Cup only took eight playoff wins.
-Thus, the 8 legs on an octopus would symbolize the road to the Stanley cup with 8 winning games.
+Thus, the eight legs on an octopus would symbolize the road to the Stanley cup with eight winning games.
 Since then, hundreds of octopi have rained down onto the Redwing rink.

 At the very least as a scare tactic, why more sports teams don't do this is a complete mystery.